How to write your own Solidity linter using Slang

 import fs from "node:fs";

-import { Language } from "@nomicfoundation/slang/language";
+import { NonterminalKind, Query } from "@nomicfoundation/slang/cst";

-import { NonterminalKind } from "@nomicfoundation/slang/kinds";
+import { Parser } from "@nomicfoundation/slang/parser";

 const filePath = process.argv[2];